Sectional curvatures distribution of complexity geometry: Conclusions

 \section{Conclusions}

-In this work, we generalize operator size to arbitrary discrete systems, and choose it as the distance function on operator space to define the complexity of the circuit generating an operator.
-We prove that typical sectional curvatures of the unitary group with the operator size as the distance function are always positive, even if we replace the distance function by arbitrary function of size.
-This is inconsistent with chaotic behaviors of circuit complexity.
-To reconcile this contradiction, we analyze the sectional curvatures distribution for $N$-qubit system, and find that 2-surfaces generated by Hamiltonians of size smaller than typical size are still negatively curved.
-Based on the curvature analysis, we show that to make sure the typical sectional curvatures to be of order $1/N^2$, the complexity metric defined in Sec.~\ref{sec:positive curvature} is the only choice up to constant corrections.
+In this work, we generalize operator size to arbitrary discrete systems and choose it as the distance function on operator space to define the complexity of the circuit generating an operator.
+We prove that typical sectional curvatures of the unitary group with the operator size as the distance function are always positive, even if we replace the distance function with an arbitrary function of size.
+This seems inconsistent with chaotic behaviors of circuit complexity~\footnote{In \cite{Brown:2016wib}, it was shown that there is an analogy between circuit complexity and the geodesics length in a negatively curved space.
+However, it is not known how the sign of the typical sectional curvatures is related to the chaotic behaviors in general cases.}.
+To reconcile this contradiction, we analyze the sectional curvatures distribution for the $N$-qubit system and find that 2-surfaces generated by Hamiltonians of size smaller than typical size are still negatively curved.
+Based on the curvature analysis, we show that to make sure the typical sectional curvatures are of order $1/N^2$, the complexity metric defined in Sec.~\ref{sec:positive curvature} is the only choice in the length formulation of complexity geometry up to constant corrections.
 To further define the state complexity, we note that with the knowledge of states, the operator size should be modified due to the redundant action of operators.
 With this consideration, we define the state-dependent operator size (SDOS) and use it as the distance function on the Hilbert space to define the state complexity.
 Using Page's theorem, we show that 2-surfaces generated by Hamiltonians of size much smaller than $N/2$ acting on typical states are also negatively curved.